hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/cloth.rst

 Force Falloff
    Shape used in the brush to apply force to the cloth.

-   Radial
-      Applies the force as a sphere.
+   :Radial: Applies the force as a sphere.
-   Plane
-      Applies the force as a plane.
+   :Plane: Applies the force as a plane.

 .. _bpy.types.Brush.cloth_mass: